 You can buy medicines from a pharmacy with an e-prescription issued to you in your home country if your country has the readiness to send your prescription data to Finland.
-At first, it was possible to buy medicines with Estonian e-prescriptions.
-Croatian and Portuguese prescriptions are accepted from 31 August 2020.
+Currently, it is possible to buy medicines with Estonian, Croatian and Portuguese e-prescriptions.
 Many other countries will join the scheme later.
 You can visit all pharmacies in Finland.

 The consent and refusal practices with e-prescriptions vary between different countries.
 If your country requires your consent to share prescription data with a pharmacy in another country, please give the consent before visiting a Finnish pharmacy.
 Prescriptions for which you may have issued a refusal to share data cannot be dispensed in Finland.